Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 ### When should I open an issue instead of addressing a comment in a PR?

 Some review comments may be too broad, too tangential, or insufficiently urgent to warrant addressing them in your existing PR.
 In these cases, the usual practice is to reach an agreement about this with the reviewer and then to document the outstanding issue by either opening a new issue for it on GitHub or by adding a `TODO` comment in the code itself.
-Generally, GitHub issues should be used for comments that would require broad or complex changes, and inline `TODOs` should be used for comments that are specific to a local block or even a single line of code.
+Generally, GitHub issues should be used for comments that would require broad or complex changes, and inline `TODOs` should be used for comments that are specific to a short block or even a single line of code.

 Note that it is not necessary to reference the original review comment when opening a GitHub issue, although it is a good practice to reference the PR itself (by typing the `#` character, followed by the PR number) and/or to credit the reviewer with surfacing the issue (you can tag them using the `@` symbol followed by their GitHub username).

-Finally, there is no need to open issues for comments that you're going to address within your existing open PR.
+Finally, there is no need to open issues for review comments that you're going to address within your existing open PR.

 ### When can I merge my PR?

 At Arcadia, we have a policy that all PRs must be approved to be merged, so the simple answer is that you can merge your PR once it has received at least one approving review.
 If you expect reviews from multiple individuals (for example, focusing on different aspects of the code, as mentioned earlier), make sure to let the reviewers know this in the PR, in person, or through other channels, so that they will not overlook a PR that has already been reviewed by someone else.

 Often, reviewers will request changes with their initial review.
-This means that, once you've addressed the reviewer's comments, they will need to re-review your PR and approve it.
+This means that, once you've addressed the reviewer's comments, they will need to re-review your PR and approve it before it can be merged.
 To do this, you can re-request a review from the reviewer on GitHub by clicking on the circular-arrow button next to their name in the list of reviewers (to the right of the PR description).
 You can also ping the reviewer on Slack to let them know that you've addressed their comments and your PR is ready for them to re-review.

 In other cases, a reviewer may approve your PR during their initial review while also making comments or suggestions.
-This usually indicates that the reviewer felt their comments were minor or inessential and it is up to you to address them at your discretion before merging.
+This usually indicates that the reviewer felt their comments were sufficiently minor or inessential that you may address them at your discretion before merging.

 ### What if I have an approving review but other reviewers haven't finished reviewing yet?

 In general, once your PR has one approving review, you may choose to merge your PR without waiting for additional reviews.
-Note, however, that this is context-dependent.
+This is, however, context-dependent.
 For example, you may want to wait longer for a review from someone who has domain expertise that is particularly relevant to your PR.
 Or, if your PR is large and complex, it is usually prudent to wait for at least two reviews before merging, rather than relying on just one reviewer to catch all potential issues.

 ## For PR reviewers

 ### How long do I have to respond to a review request?

-Once someone has requested your review on their PR, you may be effectively blocking them from moving forward, so it is important to review the PR as soon as you can (while, of course, not preempting other important tasks you're already working on).
+Once someone has requested your review on their PR, it is important to review it as soon as you can (while, of course, not preempting other important tasks you're already working on).
+This is because they may be unable to move forward with their own work until their PR is reviewed and merged.
 If you're unlikely to be able to complete a review within the "two business day" window discussed earlier, reach out to the author to explain this.
-If the PR is not urgent, they may be able to wait for you to review it later, or else you can suggest other reviewers who may be able to review the PR in your place.
+If the PR is not urgent, they may be able to wait longer for you to review it, or else you can suggest other reviewers who may be able to review the PR in your place.

 ### What should I look for when reviewing a PR?